Gorampa: Gorampa's madhyamaka

-According to Gorampa, all phenomena are empty inherent existence (svabhava) but this is not the only feature of the ultimate truth (i.e. emptiness).
+According to Gorampa, all phenomena are empty of inherent existence (svabhava) but this is not the only feature of the ultimate truth (i.e. emptiness).
 The ultimate truth is also the absence of the four extremes (existence, nonexistence, both and neither), without any qualification.
 Thus, for Gorampa, conventional truths are also an object of negation because "they are not found at all when subjected to ultimate rational analysis".
 Hence, Gorampa's madhyamaka negates existence itself without qualifications.
 This is different than the view of Tsongkhapa, where the object of negation is just svabhava.

 Cabezón writes that Gorampa's philosophy is "committed to a more literal reading of the Indian sources than either Dol po pa’s or Tsong kha pa’s, which is to say that it tends to take the Indian texts at face value."
 As such, according to Cabezón, Gorampa holds that "the fourfold negation found in the tetralemma or catuskoti—not x, not non-x, not both, and not neither—is to be taken literally as a repudiation of, for example, existence, nonexistence, both, and neither without the need for qualification.
 Hence, contra Tsong kha pa, existence itself is an object of negation for him, there being no need to add the qualifier “ultimate” (as in “ultimate existence”) to make this negation palatable."

 According to Gorampa, ultimate truth has two aspects: